Gharbaoui/learn_tdd_flutter/README.md

 ```
 we need to ask what kind of data that our app will utilize
-well numberTrivia entities of course and we need text and number
+well numberTrivia entities of course that have text and number
 ```

 **Use Cases**